This post is by Home Assistant contributor Greg Dowling.

 When you use OwnTracks in standard major move mode (which is kind to your phone battery) it sometimes fails to update when you’d like it to.
 In my case I found that it would often send a location update as I was on my way home, but then not update when I got home.
 The result would be that Home Assistant would think I was 500M away from home, and take quite a while to notice I was home.
 It would also mean that the automation that should turn on my lights when I got home didn’t work very well!
 There were a few times when my phone location updated at 2am and turned the lights on for me.
 Fortunately my wife is very patient!

-You then have to (A) tell Home Assistant where the beacon is located and (B) tell OwnTracks to recognise the beacon.
+You then have to (A) tell Home Assistant where the beacon is located and (B) tell OwnTracks to recognize the beacon.

 You tell HomeAssistant about fixed locations by creating a Zone with the longitude and latitude of your beacon.
 You should also give the zone a name which you will also use when you set up OwnTracks.
 An an example this zone specifies the location of my drive way.